Skip to Content

 Look to the stars

 Summer days may be getting shorter by the end of August, but that only means Nova Scotia’s dazzling starry skies show up sooner!
 Did you know that Nova Scotia was the first destination in North America to receive a Starlight certification by the Starlight Foundation?
 Acadian Skies & Mi’kmaq Lands Starlight Preserve in Southwestern Nova Scotia is home to some of the darkest skies in North America.
-Visit the Deep Sky Eye Observatory, stay at Trout Point Lodge, check out a Starlight viewing platform on the Wedgeport Nature Trail, and explore the dark sky at Kejimkujik National Park and National Historic Site – either with a guide or own your own.

 Deep Sky Eye

-Have a whale of time
+Have a “whale” of time

 Throughout the summer months, up to 12 species of whales migrate to the waters of the Bay of Fundy and Bay of St. Lawrence.
-August is a prime time to join a whale watching tour and see these majestic creatures in their natural habitat.
-Your guides will share stories and provide informative commentary about the whales you’ll see and the waters you’re sailing in.
-Have your camera handy to watch these incredible mammals come to the surface.
-If you’re lucky, you may even see a breach!
+August is a prime time to join a whale watching tour to see these majestic creatures in their natural habitat.

 Whale Watching